release-it/release-it/docs/npm.md

 To skip these checks, use `npm.skipChecks`.

+When publishing is enabled and credentials are missing or expired, interactive releases automatically run `npm login` for the publishing registry, recheck authentication, and continue.
+Publishing may still require 2FA.

+Automatic login is disabled in CI, dry runs, or without a terminal.

+Put expensive validation hooks such as linting and tests in `after:init` to run them after authentication checks.
+Hooks in `before:init` run before these checks.

 ## Skip publish

 To bump the version in `package.json` with the release, but not publish to the registry: